-SYNTH Select the synth sound to play back.
-To edit the synth sound being used, press SELECT + DOWN to go to the SYNTH screen.

-PLAY How to play back the synth sound: Once, loop, pingpong loop or off.
-By selecting OFF, only the first wave in the synth sound will be played, allowing you to step through the sound manually using the F command.

-LENGTH Set the length of the synth sound.

-REPEAT Set the loop point of the synth sound.
+- SYNTH Select the synth sound to play back.
+To edit the synth sound being used, press SELECT+UP to go to the SYNTH screen. - PLAY How to play back the synth sound: Once, loop, pingpong loop or manual.
+By selecting manual, only the first wave in the synth sound will be played, allowing you to step through the sound manually using the F command. - LENGTH Set the length of the synth sound. - REPEAT Set the loop point of the synth sound.